 Cub Cadet Has a Broken Fuel Pump or Plugged Fuel Filter

 A bad fuel pump is another reason that may have caused your Cub Cadet to stop while running.
 A fuel pump is used to pump gas to your carburetor.
-When the pump is broke or cracked, it fails to hold the pressure required to pump fuel.
+When the pump is broken or cracked, it fails to hold the pressure required to pump fuel.

-FIX: Identify you have a faulty fuel pump by using your fuel shut off valve or clamps to start and stop fuel flow as you test your fuel lines for fuel flow.
+FIX: Identify you have a faulty fuel pump by using your fuel shut-off valve or clamps to start and stop fuel flow as you test your fuel lines for fuel flow.

 Once you have identified you are getting fuel to the pump, you will need to test the pump to see if fuel is being pumped out to your carburetor.

 Do this by removing the fuel line from the carburetor and placing the line in a container.
-Start your lawn mower and watch the fuel line in container to check for fuel being pumped out of your fuel pump.
+Start your lawn mower and watch the fuel line in a container to check for fuel being pumped out of your fuel pump.